ycj28c/scribble/_posts/2017-09-18-java-object-to-json.md

 	at com.fasterxml.jackson.databind.exc.UnrecognizedPropertyException.from(UnrecognizedPropertyException.java:51)
 ```

-Because we have a method isActive not belong to the standard model, jackson think it is a attribute call "active", but not able to match this attribute to the target class.
+Because we have a method "isActive()" which is not belong to the standard model class, jackson think there is a attribute call "active", thus it not able to match this attribute to the target class.

 Two solution:
 https://stackoverflow.com/questions/14708386/want-to-hide-some-fields-of-an-object-that-are-being-mapped-to-json-by-jackson